calint/tang-nano-9k--riscv--cache-psram/emulator/README.md

 `./osqa ../os/os.bin` to run the FPGA compiled binary.

 # note
-* `src/riscv.h` is from https://github.com/alexriegler12/riscv with some minor adaptation
+* `src/riscv.hpp` is from https://github.com/alexriegler12/riscv with C++ adaptation and some minor refinements